p-georgiadis/Landing-Page-Project/README.md

 ---

-Developed with passion and precision by [Your Name]
+Developed with passion and precision by Panagiotis Georgiadis